AyeshaNasrinRipa/DMoney-API-Testing-Postman/readme.md

-# dmoney API Testing with Postman
+# Dmoney API Testing with Postman

-This repository provides the API testing suite for the **dmoney** application, developed and executed using **Postman**.
+This repository provides the API testing suite for the **Dmoney rest api** application, developed and executed using **Postman**.
 It includes Postman collections, detailed test cases, and execution reports to verify that the application functions as expected.

 ---